 First, look at the main screen (Figure 1) and identify the jog keys.
 They are quick to identify when standing in front of your CNC and are intuitive to use.
 You can jog the router right or left in the X-axis, toward you or away from you (Y-axis), or up and down in the Z-axis.
-You control the speed of the jog from fast to slow by using the speed key on the right side of the Pendant screen (red arrow).
+You control the speed of the jog from fast to slow by using the speed key on the right side of the LCD Pendant screen (red arrow).
 Pressing this key repeatedly cycles between Fast, Medium, and Slow jog speeds.

-Take some time to experiment with moving the spindle around.
+Take some time to experiment with moving the router around.
 Jog the router to get a feel for the different speeds.
-Take special note of the position readouts at the top of the Pendant screen.
+Take special note of the position readouts at the top of the LCD Pendant screen.
 Try to stay within the limits of the machine.
-If the router travels and bumps against the limits, you may here a "grinding" noise.
+If the router travels and bumps against the limits, you may hear a "grinding" noise.
 Don't be concerned-the noise is the sound of the internal motor magnets electronically skipping over each other.
 This does not cause any damage, but it's good practice to avoid hitting the travel limits of your machine.

-ZERO X- & Y-AXES.
-Another function of the Pendant is the "Zero XY" function, as shown in Figure 2.
-This sets the current position of the router as a zero, or origin point for the X- and Y-axes.
+ZERO X- & Y-AXIS.
+Another function of the LCD Pendant is the "Zero XY" function, as shown in Figure 2.
+This sets the current position of the router as a zero.
+This location is also referred to as the origin or datum point for the X- and Y-axes.

 Origin points are typically used as a starting point to run a cutting routine.
-Often the center of a workpiece or the lower left corner are used as a starting point for the X- and Y- axes.
+Often the center of a workpiece or the lower left corner are used as a starting point for the X- and Y- axis.
 The Z-axis origin is usually set from the top of the workpiece.
 We'll cover setting the Z-axis on the next page.
-For now, practice setting up for a cut by experimenting with moving the spindle to a number of locations and zeroing the X- and Y-axes.
+For now, practice setting up the origin (datum) point by moving the router to a number of locations and zeroing the X- and Y-axis.

 MOVE TO THE ORIGIN.
-Another useful Pendant function for moving the router is the "MV 0,0" key (Figure 3).
-Pressing this key with a short press or single tap automatically moves the router to the X- and Y-origin point you have previously set.
-Set a new origin point and give it a try.
-Using a long press/double tap moves the spindle to the original X-, Y-, and Z position.
+Another useful LCD Pendant function for moving the router is the "MV 0,0" key (Figure 3).
+Pressing this key with a short press or single tap automatically moves the spindle to the X- and Y-origin point you have previously set.
+Give it a try, move the router away from your X,Y zero (origin/datum) point and then press the Mv 0,0 button and watch the router automatically move back to the X,Y zero point.
+Using a quick double tap moves the spindle to the original X, Y, and Z position.